decidev22/decidev22/README.md

 # A Full Stack Software Engineer in FinTech and Payment Technologies
 ## and building software that helps us be more productive.
+## Currently looking for a new adventure deeper into TS/Node and GoLang!

 # My Skills